dill-lab/dill-lab.github.io/_pages/opportunities.md

 ### Are we recruiting?

-We are no longer recruiting PhD students, or undergrads.
-We might be looking for 1-2 Masters students in Fall; see below.
+We are not recruiting PhD students, Masters students or undergrads at the moment.

 <!-- Yes, we are actively recruiting PhD students in this 🍁 Fall!
 <!-- Please keep an eye out for the [announcement of admissions for the PhD Program](https://www.cs.usc.edu/ph-d-application-information/). -->